A Comprehensive Guide to Network Tokenization

 Don’t worry, there’s a better solution:

-Toucan by Pagos is a network-agnostic tokenization service, independent of your payment service providers.
-One integration with Toucan allows you to quickly tokenize all the cards in your vault, regardless of network.
+The Pagos Network Tokenization API is a card brand-agnostic tokenization service, independent of your payment service providers.
+One integration with Pagos allows you to quickly tokenize all the cards in your vault, regardless of network.
 Instead of paying to provision a token multiple times for the same PAN—one for each processor—you request only one token to use across all your payment service providers (PSPs).

 Other benefits include: